Ahmed Naser Al-Raisi

-Ahmed Naser Al-Raisi (also romanised as Ahmed Nasser Al-Raisi) is an Emirati military general officer.
-He currently serves as the 30th president of Interpol and the inspector general of the United Arab Emirates' interior ministry.
+Ahmed Naser Al-Raisi (أحمد الريسي) is an Emirati police officer and a Major General of the United Arab Emirates Ministry of Interior serving as the current and 30th President of Interpol since 25 November 2021.
+He was elected by the general assembly of Interpol on 24 November 2021.
+Al Raisi is the first Arab to be elected as the President of Interpol and the first President of Interpol from the Middle East since its foundation in 1923.

 Early career and education

-According to his website, Al-Raisi joined the Abu Dhabi police force in 1980 as a member of the "burglar alarm branch".
+Al-Raisi joined the Abu Dhabi Police Force in 1980 as a member of the "burglar alarm branch".
 He rose through the ranks to become General Director of Central Operations in 2005.
 He received a BSc in computer science from Otterbein University in 1986, a diploma in police management from the University of Cambridge in 2004, an MBA from Coventry University in 2010 and a doctorate from London Metropolitan University in 2013.

 He co-authored Social & security impact of the internet, which was published by the Emirates Center For Strategic Studies and Research in 2009.

 Career

+Ministry of Interior

-Al-Raisi was appointed General Inspector of the interior ministry in 2015 and played a key role in the arrest of Matthew Hedges, a British academic accused of espionage by the UAE regime, in 2018.
-Human rights organisations say that Raisi oversees a "notoriously abusive" state security apparatus, which has misused the red notice system of Interpol.
+Al-Raisi was appointed General Inspector of the United Arab Emirates Ministry of Interior in 2015.

+According to The Guardian, he played a key role in the arrest of Matthew Hedges in 2018, a British academic arrested for espionage in the UAE.
+Human rights organisations accuse Al Raisi of overseeing a state security apparatus that has misused the red notice system of Interpol.
-He is a member of Interpol's executive committee and has served as the delegate of Asia since 2018.